 Please introduce yourself:

 But I love my own city too!
-I am originally from the south of the Netherlands, and became a ‘Amsterdammer’ since moving in 2010.
+I am originally from the south of the Netherlands and became an ‘Amsterdammer’ since moving in 2010.
 Because you can be an Amsterdammer by birth, but this city is open for adopting citizens too.

 Well, you guessed it: Amsterdam!

-My favorite place to eat:
+My favorite place to eat in Amsterdam:

 BAK is cool, a bit out of the center, and visited by mainly locals.
 They got not much on the menu, but what they make tastes great!

 A typical dish of Amsterdam:

 Some balls of mashed beef in red sauce accompany them.
-And when you make it like I do, you put a bit of old Dutch cheese in there too.
+And when you make it as I do, you put a bit of old Dutch cheese in there too.

-My favorite bar:
+My favorite bar in Amsterdam:

-What about the Nightlife?
+What about the Nightlife in Amsterdam?

-Sorry guys, have to disappoint you!
+Sorry guys, I have to disappoint you!
 I got my ears damaged, so no clubs and music places for me.

-Things to do for free:
+Things to do for free in Amsterdam:

 Stroll around the canals and bridges to find yourself amazed by the beautiful architecture.
 Don’t get run over by a bike, though.

 Keep away of:

 Taxi drivers.
 Well, it would be bad to say they’re all bad.
-But just grab the train from Schiphol and go with public transport after.
+But just grab the train from Schiphol and go by public transport after.

-Best way to get around:
+Best way to get around Amsterdam:

 Drive a bike!
 After all: It’s Amsterdam!
 If you did not drive a bike, you’ve not really been here.
 Lekker fietsen!

-Best place for first date:
+Best place for first date in Amsterdam:

 Just pick any bridge and stare over the water together.
 Or, if you want to be more active, visit the NEMO science museum.
 To have a lot of laughs on your first date.

-Best place to meet locals:
+Best place to meet locals in Amsterdam:

 Vondelbunker.
 A place run by people from the squatting scene.
-It’s hidden under the bridge in Vondelpark, and has a really cool underground scene at night.
-They’re not always open, so check out their website first!
+It’s hidden under the bridge in Vondelpark and has a really cool underground scene at night.

-Best place to relax:
+Best place to relax in Amsterdam:

 Any park you can find.
 Vondelpark, but also Oosterpark – when it’s finished, they’re renovating at the moment.

-Best spot to watch people:
+Best spot to watch people in Amsterdam:

 At the Dappermarket.
 I believe strongly if you’d be there every day, one month, you’d be able to meet people from every single country in the world.

-Where to stay?
+Where to stay in Amsterdam?

 Five hot tips for enjoying Amsterdam: